neo4j-graphql/neo4j-graphql-js/README.md

 * Inside resolver functions, GraphQL queries are translated to Cypher queries and can be sent to a Neo4j database by including a Neo4j driver instance in the context object of the GraphQL request.
 * Any resolver can be overridden by a custom resolver function implementation to allow for custom logic
 * Optionally, GraphQL fields can be resolved by a user defined Cypher query through the use of the `@cypher` schema directive.

-**NOTE: The `@cypher` directive has a dependency on the APOC procedure library, specifically the function `apoc.cypher.runFirstColumn` to run subqueries.
-If you'd like to make use of the `@cypher` feature you'll need to install [this version of APOC](https://github.com/neo4j-contrib/neo4j-apoc-procedures/releases/tag/3.2.0.5-beta) in Neo4j.**

 ### Start with a GraphQL schema